-- 1. Instantiate an ASN.1 OER decode buffer object (ASN1OERDecodeBuffer ) to describe the message to be decoded.
+- 1. Instantiate an ASN.1 OER decode buffer object (ASN1OERDecodeBuffer) to describe the message to be decoded.
 The constructor takes as arguments a pointer to the message to be decoded, the length of the message. - 2.
-Instantiate an ASN1T\<ProdName> object to hold the decoded message data. - 3.
+If the code is generated using the -coer switch, the decoding will be canonical without the user needing to take any additional steps.
+But if the code is generated using the -oer switch, in order to make the decoding canonical, the user must set the ASN1CANON flag in the context using the rtxCtxtSetFlag function. - 3.
+Instantiate an ASN1T\<ProdName> object to hold the decoded message data. - 4.
 Instantiate an ASN1C\<ProdName> object to decode the message.
 This class associates the message buffer object with the object that is to receive the decoded data.
-The results of the decode operation will be placed in the variable declared in step 2. - 4.
-Invoke the ASN1C\<ProdName> object Decode method. - 5.
+The results of the decode operation will be placed in the variable declared in step 2. - 5.
+Invoke the ASN1C\<ProdName> object Decode method. - 6.
 Check the return status.
 The return value is a status value indicating whether decoding was successful or not.
 Zero (0) indicates success.
 If decoding failed, the status value will be a negative number.
-The decode buffer method PrintErrorInfo can be invoked to get a textual explanation and stack trace of where the error occurred. - 6.
+The decode buffer method PrintErrorInfo can be invoked to get a textual explanation and stack trace of where the error occurred. - 7.
 Release dynamic memory that was allocated by the decoder.
 All memory associated with the decode context is released when both the ASN1OERDecodeBuffer and ASN1C\<ProdName> objects go out of scope.